About our Snowmaking System

 About our grooming fleet

-The slopes of Diamond Peak Ski Resort are in for an upgrade for the 2017-18 ski season as the resort has added a new PistenBully 400 ParkPro 4F grooming machine to its fleet - the second ParkPro groomer in Diamond Peak’s fleet of five snow cats.
+During the 2017-18 ski season, the resort has added a new PistenBully 400 ParkPro 4F grooming machine to its fleet - the second ParkPro groomer in Diamond Peak’s fleet of five snow cats.

 According to Mountain Operations Manager Jay Rydd, “The ParkPro is a machine that was designed around the needs of terrain parks, but its enhanced features and ergonomics make every task on the mountain easier.
 Diamond Peak already had one ParkPro, so adding a second one just multiplies what we are able to do every night.”